 - The scheme extends loans to students from the community for pursuing professional or technical education.

-- It also engages in promoting training, quality control, technology up-gradation, and common facility centres for carrying out sanitation works.
+- It also engages in promoting training, quality control, technology up-gradation, and common facility centers for carrying out sanitation works.

-- It helps in upskilling of personnel from the community in technical and entrepreneurial skills.
+- It helps in the upskilling of personnel from the community in technical and entrepreneurial skills.

 - The scheme also assists self-employed members of the community in procuring raw materials or other outputs or in marketing finished goods and services in units set up by them.